morgan3d/misc/jsvectorify/README.md

 arithmetic and common math routines, as well as appropriate definitions for vector functions such as min, minComponent, copy, and dot product.

-This library it does not introduce a special vector class but works with whatever Object or Array arguments are provided, and seamlessly works for Numbers mixed with them.
+`vectorify.js` does not introduce a special vector class.
+It works with whatever Object or Array arguments are provided, and seamlessly operates on Numbers mixed with them.
 So, your vectors can look like `{x:1, y:2}`, `{r:0, g:1, b:1, a:0.5}`, `[7, 4, 1]`, or another other structure.
 If they have a specific prototype such as the Box2D vector class, then that will be preserved by the operations.
-Methods are not added to the `Math` object so that you have direct access to those routines when operating on scalars for efficiency.
+Methods are not added to the `Math` object so that you have direct access to the original routines when operating on scalars for efficiency.

 Operator overloading works for Arrays of the same length, Objects with the same keys, and an Array or Object and a scalar right value.
 It assumes that the values in the Array or Object are